martinkirch/martinkirch.github.io/_blog/summarizing_data_with_postgres.md

 In this post we get back to basics!

 When designing a scoring function we quickly need to know how scores are distributed over our data.
-The distribution you need of course depend on the final purpose of the scoring function.
-But wether it's for ordering or selecting rows above/below some threshold, in all cases a few Postgres functions are enough to get an overview of your scores' distribution.
+The distribution you need of course depends on the final purpose of the scoring function.
+But wether it's for ordering or for selecting rows above/below some threshold, in all cases a few Postgres functions are enough to get an overview of your scores' distribution.
 These can be faster and simpler than plotting, especially when working with millions of rows.